Staff & Board

 Kelley Tucker - Executive Director

 Kelley has worked for nearly 30 years in the national, international, and local non-profit conservation sectors moving science and technical knowledge into public discussions and implementing innovative, locally-driven, on-the-ground solutions that protect freshwater and wildlife, sustain ecological diversity, and provide local communities with tools for economic and climate resilience.
 She served as Vice-President of Conservation for the International Crane Foundation working with staff in 22 countries to conserve cranes and their freshwater habitats.
 Earlier, at the American Bird Conservancy, she was director of the Pesticides and Birds Campaign and effectively advocated for pesticide regulations more protective of birds.
 Kelley holds degrees in economics and political science from Rice University, and pursued her doctoral work at the University of Chicago.
-Kelley leads AsRA's strong team of scientists and conservation professionals as they monitor the health of regional waters, identify threats, work with the community to find solutions, and monitor those solutions for success.
-She lives in Upper Jay with her husband three fine cats, a trusty dog, and two wonderful horses.
+Kelley leads AFC's strong team of scientists and conservation professionals as they monitor the health of regional waters, identify threats, work with the community to find solutions, and monitor those solutions for success.
+She is a member of the Advisory Board of the NYS Centers of Excellence in Healthy Water Solutions.
+Kelley lives in Upper Jay with her husband three fine cats, a trusty dog, and two wonderful horses.

 Madison Stroud - Operations Director